 (The gentleman you see in this picture with me was super cool.
 He wanted to get a picture and told me that he really loved my class.
 It was a bit difficult to communicate, but he went out of his way to express himself and I felt so happy and proud getting praise from him.)

-I saw this happen once and I made eye contact with person and shook my head.
-Then it happened two times and I figured that they’d realize the situation and stop.
-They did not realize anything and they didn’t appear like they were going to stop.
+I saw this happen once and I made eye contact with the person and shook my head.
+Then it happened a second time and I figured they’d realize the situation and stop.
+They did not seem to understand and didn’t appear like they were going to stop.
 I knew I would have to intervene.
 I really don’t like singling anyone out during class, but they left me no choice.

-By the third time they did it I was pretty freaking heated.
-I went over to the bully and using my body I literally walked the person back away from the special needs individual.
-I kept walking them back until I had a safe distance, then I tried to quietly tell them that this person has special needs so kindly leave them alone.
-I tried to be nice and discreet, but extremely firm with my words and body language.
+By the third time, I felt I needed to step in.
+I went over to the person and using my body I gently guided them back away from the special needs individual.
+I kept moving them back until I had a safe distance, then I quietly told them that this person has special needs so kindly leave them alone.
+I tried to be calm and discreet, but firm with my words and body language.

 I understand that maybe at first they didn’t know what was going on.
-I’ll give you a bit of a pass on that one.
-But even if they didn’t have special needs and were out of sync, that doesn’t give you the right to bully them.
+I’ll give a bit of a pass on that one.
+But even if someone doesn’t have special needs and is simply out of sync, that doesn’t give anyone the right to treat them disrespectfully or bully them.
 Just move somewhere else.
-Now, once they knew what was up, to go scream that “crazy” stuff out loud?
-That’s just damn mean and rude.
-This person is socially ill conditioned and that’s just not cool.
-I don’t like imposing my will on people, but I could not allow this bullying to continue.
+Once they knew what was happening, the comment they made out loud was hurtful and completely uncalled for.
+That behavior was unacceptable.
+I don’t like imposing my will on people, but I could not allow this to continue.

 I did my best to be discreet and maintain a high degree of professional decorum.
-All things considered I believe I was respectful, but this abuse had to stop.
-Look folks, no one wants to get in trouble, or fired, or what not.
-But if you see someone doing something like that, don’t be afraid to check them.
+All things considered, I believe I handled it respectfully, but this behavior had to stop.
+Look, no one wants to create conflict or face consequences at work.
+But if you see someone doing something like that, don’t be afraid to speak up.
 We have to stand up for those who can’t do so for themselves.
 Especially if you are the instructor!
-Don’t worry about the job and do what’s right!
+Do what is right, even when it feels uncomfortable.

 Leave a Reply